yaroslaff/evalidate/README.md

   }
 ```

+To use genfakeproducts, you need to install evalidate with "generate" extra: `pip3 install evalidate[generate]`

 ### jg (grep)
 `jg` is a very fast JSON grep CLI tool.
 It accepts a Python expression and a filename, or reads from stdin: